owncloud/ocis/.github/pull_request_template.md

 <!--
 Thanks for submitting a change to ownCloud!

-This is the bug tracker for the OCIS component.
+This is the bug tracker for the oCIS component.
 Find other components at https://github.com/owncloud/core/blob/master/.github/CONTRIBUTING.md#guidelines

 For fixing potential security issues please see https://owncloud.org/security/